Anbeeld/ARoAI/docs/analysis.md

 - **`aroai_sanction_X`** -- State-level permission check (technology, resources, workforce, profitability)
 - **`aroai_allocate_X`** -- State aptitude scoring (which states are best for this building)

-This is why **modded buildings require compatibility patches** -- ARoAI literally cannot "see" a building's properties at runtime.
+This is why **modded buildings require compatibility patches** -- ARoAI has no way to discover a building's properties at runtime, so anything not explicitly coded is invisible to the evaluation system.

 ### Generated code at end of files:
 Both static data files end with auto-generated code blocks (produced by `vanilla_building_types.js`):